vaibhav0077/Django-React-Ecommerce/README.md

 <hr class="dotted">
-It is an E-commerce system built in Django.
+It is an E-commerce system built in Django as Backend & React as Frontend.
 It contains all the essentials for adding products and use PayPal and Stripe as payment systems.

 ## About this Project: